CMSTrackerDPG/GuiPlotTool/README.md

 # Goal
-This tool is ment to Merge and Superimpose plots from DQMData.
+This tool is meant to Merge and Superimpose plots from DQMData.

 ![goal](https://raw.githubusercontent.com/imKuehlschrank/GuiPlotTool/master/doc/img/goal.png)